summonersRift/summonersrift.github.io/_posts/2018-08-13-landing-dream-job-in-tech.md

 ---
 published: true
 ---
 I have interviewed at almost 10 of the top tech companies.
 The interview structure varies greatly by company.
-For example apple focuses a lot on the programming language internals.
+For example apple, samsung focuses a lot on the programming language internals.
 Big 4 companies have similar interview structure.
-The first thing to do is start solving leetcode "[TOP INTERVIEW QUESTIONS](https://leetcode.com/problemset/top-interview-questions/)" from the beginning.
+The very **first thing to do** get started with your job hunt is to **start solving leetcode**, "[LEETCODE TOP INTERVIEW QUESTIONS](https://leetcode.com/problemset/top-interview-questions/)" from the beginning.

-### Step-0: What problems to solve
+### Step-0: How Do I Get Started?
-- [TOP INTERVIEW QUESTIONS](https://leetcode.com/problemset/top-interview-questions/): ~140 problems, start with easy and then do the medium and try some hard ones as well.
+- By solving [Leetcode TOP INTERVIEW QUESTIONS](https://leetcode.com/problemset/top-interview-questions/): 145 total problems, start with **easy** problems and then solve the **medium** and finally try to solve some hard ones.
+  - Solve Problems in random order, don't solve problems by topic.
+  - This helps your adaptivity.
+  - Think brute force first.
+  - (Think) Alternative ways to solve a problem.
+  - Find the optimal solution and learn that solution.
+  - If a problem bothers you too much (for hours), leave it for later.
+Move on.
-- Clear basic data structures 101: String, LinkedLists, Tree, Graph, Sorting, Serching, Dynamic and Recursive programming etc.
+- Clear your basic data structures 101: String, LinkedLists, Tree, Trie, Graph, Sorting, Serching, Dynamic and Recursive programming etc.
-- Learn one language very well such that you dont require stackoverflow for solving basic problems.
+- Learn one language very well i.e. you dont require stackoverflow for solving basic problems.
+- Make a cheatsheet and go through it once a week.
+Cheatsheet can be on a goodgle doc for the language/algorithm specifics you need to know in order to solve problems.
+- Dont limit yourself to a book at the beginning.
+Follow the previous steps before getting into books.
+- Book1 (I love it): Elements of Programming Interviews in Java/C++/Python by Adnan Aziz et.al.
+Get the book in the lanaugage you are most comfortable in.
+- Book2: Cracking the Coding Interview by Gayle McDowell Laakmann

 ### Step 1: Resume